 • Company tax statements

-• Registration with the Portuguese Social Security Office
+• Proof of having registered with Social Security

 Step 2: Work Visa application